 A Fiscal Year (FY) does not necessarily follow the calendar year.
 It may be a period such as October 1, 2009 – September 30, 2010.
 Accountants will reference revenue accrued on July 30 as revenue accrued in the fiscal year 2010.

 Fiscal years that follow a calendar year would refer to the period between January 1, 2018, and December 31, 2018, for example.

 Government fiscal year

-The application of a fiscal year could be different in each country.
+The application of a fiscal year is different in different countries.
 Here are a few examples:

 - Australia’s FY starts on July 1 and ends on June 30.

 - Austria’s FY is the calendar year, January 1 – December 31.